Sign up for a Square Savings account in 11 steps:

 - Requires a Square account.
 You’ll need to open a Square account for your business before setting up a Square Savings account.

 - Limited deposit and withdrawal options.
-Although Square makes it easy to transfer funds within the Square ecosystem, the only other way to fund your savings account is through ACH transfers.
+Although Square makes it straightforward to transfer funds within the Square ecosystem, the only other way to fund your savings account is through ACH transfers.
 Square doesn’t support cash, checks or wire transfers.

 See how the Square business savings account compares to a few other well-known savings accounts.
 Use the table to compare interest rates and fees.